buddyboss/buddyboss-platform/src/readme.txt

 = 1.2.0 =
 * Groups - When logged out users visit a private group, now redirects to Login instead of 404 error
+* Groups - New option to display group directories in Grid View, List View, or both with a toggle
+* Profiles - New option to display profile directories in Grid View, List View, or both with a toggle
 * Profiles - Fixed display of 'Phone' profile field type when added into a Repeater set
 * Profiles - Fixed issue with saving international numbers in 'Phone' profile field type
 * Profiles - Fixed issue with saving Visibility when editing 'Profile Type' profile field type